-SW6.14 Stormwater Design Considerations
+SW6.13 Stormwater Design Considerations

-The proposed stormwater design shall account for the capture and collection of stormwater runoff from the site.
-Sheet flow from the site to the public right-of-way and public stormwater system is prohibited.
+The proposed stormwater design shall account for the capture and collection of stormwater runoff from the entire site.
+Stormwater runoff in parking lots must be captured and managed and shall not drain out to the street.
+Sheet flow from the site to the public right-of-way, over the sidewalk, and / or public stormwater system is prohibited.